-Escape the hustle bustle of daily life, and join us on this rejuvenating Mayacamas getaway.
-Located near the charming town of Calistoga, Mayacamas Ranch is nestled between Mt.
-St. Helena and the Mayacamas Mountains.
+Escape the hustle bustle of daily life, and join us on this rejuvenating getaway at Land of Medicine Buddha.
+Located just 1.5 hours from San Francisco, the retreat center is nestled in the heart of the Santa Cruz Mountains.
 With its peaceful vibe, and stunning scenery, this secluded hideaway provides the perfect backdrop for deepening connection with oneself, community, and nature.

-While on retreat, nourish yourself with two invigorating Vinyasa yoga practices per day, fresh organic food, plenty of time outdoors, and connecting in community.
-During downtime, explore the breathtaking grounds, take a dip in the saltwater pool, soak in the jacuzzi, relax in the grass, dive into a book, or simply bask in the crisp mountainous air.
+While on retreat, nourish yourself with two invigorating Vinyasa yoga practices per day, fresh organic food, plentiful time outdoors, and connecting in community.
+During downtime, hike the breathtaking grounds, take a dip in the heated pool, soak in the jacuzzi, dive into a book, or simply bask in the crisp mountainous air.

-We will close each day by gathering around the fire pit, sharing time, tea, and conversation.
+We will close each day as a group, sharing time, tea, and conversation.
 This refreshing blend of yoga, nature, and connecting with self and others, is sure to restore balance.

-Treat yourself to this four day, three night getaway.
+Treat yourself to this 3 day, 2 night getaway.
 Renew the spirit.
 Reconnect with intention.
-Reawaken to your true potential.
+Re-waken to your true potential.

 Cancellation Policy: 1 - If you cancel before 90 days prior to the 1st day of the retreat you are registered for, 100% of your payment will be credited to any other date within 2 yrs of your original booking date.
 2 - If you cancel between 60 to 90 days prior to the 1st day of the retreat you are registered for, 25% of your payment is forfeited and 75% of your balance is credited to another retreat.
 3 - If you cancel within 60 to 30 days of the 1st day of your retreat, then 40% of your payment balance can be credited to any other available date within 2 years of your original booking and 60% of the payment is forfeited.
 4 - If you cancel within 30 days of the 1st day of your retreat or depart early from the retreat, there is no credit and all payment is forfeited.